-Easy Hot Cross Buns - All the flavors of traditional rolls but made much easier with store bought rolls.
-This is great recipe if you are short on time or intimidated about bread baking - A semi homemade traditional Good Friday treat!
+Quick and Easy Hot Cross Buns have all the flavors of traditional rolls but made much easier with store bought rolls.
+This classic Easter recipe is ideal if you are short on time or intimidated by bread baking.
+Ready in 40 minutes, including baking time!

-- Great for entertaining - If you are hosting a Easter Brunch after church or Easter Egg Hunt, then is a great addition to your spread, since it is extremely easy to make.
+If you are hosting a Easter brunch after church or Easter egg hunt, then quick and easy hot cross buns are a great addition to your spread, since it is extremely easy to make.
+Check out more Easter recipes or lent dinner ideas!

 The correct name is “hot cross buns” but some people may think they’ve heard it as “hot crossed” and so that’s what they repeat.